infinum/dotnet-handbook/Serverless/Azure Functions/Function set up.md

 }
 ```

-* Queue message / Service bus trigger - Whenever message appears on a particular queue/topic function is invoked to process the contents of message.
-Input parameter of queue triggered function is base64 encoded string message.
+* Queue message / Service bus trigger - Whenever a message appears on a particular queue/topic, a function is invoked to process the contents of a message.
+The input parameter of a queue triggered function is a base64 encoded string message:

 ```c#
 [FunctionName("QueueTrigger")]